Skip to main content

 Ethical Considerations in AI: Exploring the Boundaries of Artificial Intelligence

-This blog has been expertly reviewed by Jason Vigus, Head of Portfolio Strategy at Nasstar and Andrea Rosales, Data Scientist at Colibri Digital.
+This blog has been expertly reviewed by Jason Vigus, Head of Portfolio Strategy at Nasstar and Andrea Rosales, Lead Data Scientist at Colibri Digital.

 In the ever-expanding universe of artificial intelligence (AI), many of us are eager to start using this technology and experiencing its benefits in our daily work.
 However, in this haste, some businesses are falling foul to unforeseen circumstances in their application of AI.